tarikguney/todoapp/README.md

 # How to run?

-1. Clone it with `git clone git@github.com:tarikguney/todoapp`
+- Clone it with `git clone git@github.com:tarikguney/todoapp`
-2. Make sure you have Angular CLI installed.
-If you don't, then run `npm install @angular/cli` to install it.
+- Make sure you have Angular CLI installed.
+If you don't have it, then run `npm install @angular/cli` to install it.
+- Install all of the dependencies by running `npm install` in the same directory this project resides on your local machine.
-3. Run `ng serve` in the location where `todoapp` source code resides.
+- Run `ng serve` in the location where `todoapp` source code resides.
+Angular, by default, uses `4200` port.
+You can change it by passing `--port [portnumber]` flag.
+For instance, `ng serve --port 4201`
-4. Visit the web site the Angular CLI started.
+- Visit the web site the Angular CLI started.
+Usually the website is `locahost:4200` unless you specified a different port number.

-After these steps, if you cannot start the website, perhaps you should learn Angular as the first thing.
+You can find more information about the Angular CLI here: https://angular.io/cli

 Developed by @tarikguney.